elianakrakov/elianakrakov/_posts/2021-02-16-attenuation.md

-hanged threshold value on detector 116 to 916.
+changed threshold value on detector 116 to 916.
 This corresponds to 27 keV and above.
 These settings are in the HEXITEC software (HexitecGigE V1.1)
 {:.info}
 <img class="image image--xl" src="/files/processing_setup.PNG"/>
  *HEXITEC DETECTOR PROCESSING SETUP.
 CHANGE THRESHOLD TO 916*